 Prisms are fixed on glue.
 In the lower part of the binoculars and under the focusing drum, adjustment screws are hidden behind the rubber pads.
 The binocular collimation is excellent, the eyes do not get tired even from long observations.

 After the first look through the binoculars, I was a little sad – the lower edge of the field of vision was noticeably “blurred”.
-However, the sharpness on the axis, brightness and color reproduction are very pleased.
+However, the sharpness on the axis, brightness and color rendering are very pleased.
 The stability of the picture was also impressive – shaking at 5x is almost not felt.
 A little later, testing binoculars on the stars, I found that the stars retain a completely satisfactory appearance only within the central third of the field of view.
 Further, the image slowly deteriorates and at the edge jumps out of focus.
 With refocusing, sharpness at the periphery improves, but eye accommodation is not enough for comfortable refocusing.
 In addition, the image is sharper in the upper region of the field of view than in the lower.
 The edge of the view is slightly uneven, with a thin blue border.
 Distortion becomes noticeable from the central third of the visual field.

 I found an interesting effect – during the day, with the eyecups twisted out, I could not look to the left or right side of the field of view, because the pupil of the eye shifts from the optical axis and loses the exit pupil of the binoculars.
 To look left or right, you need to slightly shift the binoculars left or right, but personally it prevents me from doing the nose.
 Up and down you can watch without problems, slightly raising or lowering the binoculars.
 I encountered the same effect when observing with Nikon Aculon A211 8×42 binoculars.
 During twilight and night observations, the problem does not arise, since the pupils of the observer are already quite dilated and when the eyeballs rotate, light from the eyepieces enters the pupils.